Łódź Ghetto: Deportations

 Overcrowding in the ghetto was exacerbated by the influx of some 40,000 Polish Jews forced out from the surrounding Warthegau areas, as well as by the Holocaust transports of foreign Jews resettled to Łódź from Vienna, Berlin, Cologne, Hamburg and other cities in Nazi Germany, as well as from Luxembourg, and the Protectorate of Bohemia and Moravia including the citywide Theresienstadt concentration camp.
 Heinrich Himmler visited the ghetto for the first time on 7 June 1941.
 On 29 July 1941, following an inspection, most patients of the ghetto's psychiatric hospital were taken away never to return.
 "They understood, for example, why they had been injected with tranquilizers in the night.
 Injections of scopolamine were used, at the request of the Nazi authorities."
-Situated 50 km north of Łódź in the town of Chełmno, the Kulmhof extermination camp began gassing operations on 8 December 1941.
+Situated 50 km north of Łódź in the town of Chełmno, at Kulmhof, gassing operations began on 8 December 1941.
 Two weeks later, on 20 December 1941, Rumkowski was ordered by the Germans to announce that 20,000 Jews from the ghetto would be deported to undisclosed camps, based on selection by the Judenrat.
 An Evacuation Committee was set up to help select the initial group of deportees from among those who were labelled 'criminals': people who refused to or who could not work, and people who took advantage of the refugees arriving in the ghetto in order to satisfy their own basic needs.

 By the end of January 1942 some 10,000 Jews were deported to Chełmno (known as Kulmhof in German).
-The Chełmno extermination camp set up by SS-Sturmbannführer Herbert Lange, served as a pilot project for the secretive Operation Reinhard, the deadliest phase of the "Final Solution".
+The Chełmno camp set up by SS-Sturmbannführer Herbert Lange, served as a pilot project for the secretive Operation Reinhard, the deadliest phase of the "Final Solution".
 In Chełmno, the inmates were murdered with the exhaust fumes of moving gas vans.
 The stationary gas chambers had yet to be built at Operation Reinhard death camps.
 By 2 April 1942, an additional 34,000 victims were sent there from the ghetto, with 11,000 more by 15 May 1942, and over 15,000 more by mid September, for an estimated total of 55,000 people.
 The Germans planned that children, the elderly, and anyone deemed "not fit for work" would follow them.